thehimel/myreads-a-book-tracking-app--react/README.md

 # MyReads Project

 The project is developed for the final assessment project for Udacity's React Fundamentals course.
 I found it very interesting while developing the project.
+The project covers the following aspects of React:
+- Rendering UI with React
+- State Management
+- Lifecyle Events
+- React Router

 ## Features
 - Allows the user to select and categorize books that the user has read, is currently reading, or want to read.